 ExpressVPN is the VPN with most features in the list and is an all-round VPN.
 This British Virgin Islands based provider has a larger service network of about 148 server locations in 94 countries.
 This VPN managed to provide very good speed and had no issues in accessing streaming services like Netflix and Hulu.

-The prices are not the cheapest but is worth the added cost if you want the best VPN experience for iOS devices, which includes the iPhones and iPads.
+The prices are not the cheapest but are worth the added cost if you want the best VPN experience for iOS devices, which includes the iPhones and iPads.

 This VPN also comes with zero-log policy though it is not as fast as ExpressVPN.
 The company boasts 1004 servers in 59 countries and supports P2P and BitTorrent.
 You can install it in 6 of your devices simultaneously and can access up to 3,000 free proxies.
 You have to pay extra money for dedicated IPs.
 Their customer care is excellent but is limited to Email, Facebook, and Twitter and ticketing.
 It would have been nice to include the Live Chat option.
 There is a SmartPlay feature to help you with streaming services.